Yes, you should still go to the dentist. But be careful.

 The devices used in dental procedures often vibrate, spin and spray the spit from a patient’s mouth into tiny water droplets, or aerosols, that can stay in the air for a while.

-growing number of studies shows that the coronavirus can remain suspended in these aerosols.
+A growing number of studies shows that the coronavirus can remain suspended in these aerosols.
 When possible, dental hygienists are switching to hand instruments that have a lower chance of creating these small clouds of droplets, said JoAnn Gurenlian, a professor in the department of dental hygiene at Idaho State University.

 Dentists say they’re also depending more on suction devices that hook around your mouth to vacuum any potential aerosols at the source.